Five walks through the coastal region of Montenegro between - roughly - the Croatian and Albanian border.

 Maps and accommodation: the trails we walked were very well marked.
 For eating and sleeping, transport, the transfers between the hikes and advice we had a lot of support from Zalaz.me, the project of Vlatko Bulatović, mountain guide.
 Montenegro’s infrastructure for hikers is getting better during the recent years, but support from local people is still important.

-April 2010: five hikes, 15-20 km.’s, through an unique landscape by oftentimes old Austrian Hungarian roads with phenomenal views, ending with the view at the with Easter snowy mountain ranges of Albania.
+April 2010: five hikes, 15-20 km’s, through an unique landscape by oftentimes old Austrian Hungarian roads with phenomenal views, ending with the view at the with Easter snowy mountain ranges of Albania.

 Distance per stage: about 18 km.

-transport form Herzeg Novi to Crkvice
+transport from Herzeg Novi to Crkvice

 Crkvice – Grkavac